23f2005144/comment-category-classification/README.md

 LightGBM achieved the best overall Macro F1 (+0.008 over Logistic Regression on validation) by leveraging both engineered numerical features and nonlinear interactions.

-Slight overfitting in the final LightGBM model (train F1: 0.9777 vs val F1: 0.8353) was considered acceptable — it improved minority-class recall while the leaderboard score confirmed generalisation was maintained.
+Slight overfitting in the final LightGBM model (train F1: 0.9777 vs val F1: 0.8353) was considered acceptable as it improved minority-class recall while the leaderboard score confirmed generalisation was maintained.

 ---